-2. You may want to check the file size of your database afterward to see how much difference it has made.
+2. You may want to check the file size of your database afterward to see how much difference it has made to the file size.

 Note The bigger the database, the longer it will take to run the Compact and Repair utility.